top of page

 Several common kinds of injuries that can result from jamming a finger:

-Skier's (gamekeeper's) thumb: torn ulnar collateral ligament (the ligament between your thumb and palm in the webspace of the thumb and hand), often caused when a skier falls on his or her pole with an open hand.
+Skier's (gamekeeper's) thumb: torn ulnar collateral ligament (the ligament between your thumb and palm in the webspace of the thumb and hand), often caused when a skier falls on their pole with an open hand.

-Mallet (or drop or hammer) finger: extensor tendon (the tendon that is on the back or "dorsum" of your finger responsible for extending the finger straight) torn away from the distal phalanx (bone at the end of your finger).
-This causes the tip of your finger to sag and not completely straighten out.
+Mallet (or drop or hammer) finger: extensor tendon (the tendon that is on the back or "dorsum" of your finger, responsible for extending the finger straight) torn away from the distal phalanx (bone at the end of your finger).
+This causes the tip of your finger to sag and not fully straighten.

 Boutonniere deformity: the stabilizing portion of the extensor tendon (the tendon that is over the backside of your finger) is torn between the proximal and middle phalanges (the closest and middle bones of your finger).
 This causes an inability to straighten the joint between the proximal and middle phalanges.